City officials probed for negligence in Brazil nightclub fire

 Arigony, the police chief, in the interview said the investigation would still take weeks, but that criminal charges are sure to follow.
 The musician who lit the flare, he said, will face at least a charge of manslaughter.

-Local authorities have revised the death toll from the tragedy to 235, following the death of an injured man in hospital and a recount of the confirmed dead.
-As of Wednesday afternoon, 140 people remained in hospitals, more than half of them on respirators.
+Local authorities have revised the death toll from the tragedy to 235, following the death of a hospitalized man and a recount of the confirmed dead.
+As of Wednesday afternoon, 140 people remained in hospitals, 82 of them on respirators.

 Some of those being treated are suffering complications from the toxic chemicals inhaled during the fire.

-(Writing by Paulo Prada; Editing by Todd Benson, Kieran Murray and Cynthia Osterman)
+(Writing by Paulo Prada; Editing by Todd Benson, Kieran Murray, Cynthia Osterman and Andrew Hay)